Friday, / April 3, 2026

 A two-part grand opening celebrated the new center.
 The first event, a community-wide ribbon cutting, drew several hundred attendees, including Mayor of Sunny Isles Beach Larisa Svechin.
 During the ceremony, a brick from 770 Eastern Parkway in Brooklyn — Chabad-Lubavitch world headquarters — was embedded into the building’s wall, physically linking the new center to its spiritual source.

 The second celebration, a gala attended by over 250 people, was dedicated to the donors who helped bring the project to life.
-The honorees included Dr. Isaac Verbukh, the Finker-Frankel family, and the Blavatnik Family Foundation.
+The honorees included lead donor Dr. Isaac Verbukh — who named the building after his father, the Finker-Frenkel family, the Blavatnik Family Foundation, Leonid and Olga Slyvniak, and Milena and Jacob Khotoveli, among others.
 Each received a personalized gift of an art installation created by renowned artist Jeremy Langford, featuring a letter corresponding to their family name — part of a permanent display now hanging in the sanctuary.

 “This building isn’t the result of one gift or one year of work,” reflected Rabbi Kaller.
 “It’s the result of a community that never stopped believing.”